geodynamics/aspect/doc/sphinx/user/intro.md

 Also see {cite:t}`aspectmanual,aspect-doi-v1.5.0,aspect-doi-v2.0.0,aspect-doi-v2.0.1,kronbichler:etal:2012,heister:etal:2017`.

+## Publishing with ASPECT
+Open research statements are now a common requirement when publishing research.
+These support reuse, validation, and citation and often take the form of *Data availability, Data access, Code availability, Open Research*, and *Software availability* statements.
+ We recommend depositing input files that allow your published research to be reproduced and output model data in support of your research outcomes and figures.
+In addition, consider depositing model files that may be reused by others.

+Remember to cite software and data in your text as well as in your Data Availability or similar statement.

+File should be deposited in an approved repository.

+Specifc guidance in meeting publisher’s data availability requirements for ASPECT is available here: **insert aspect website here**.

+Additional information on [Publishing](https://geodynamics.org/software/software-bp/software-publishing) is available on the CIG website.

 ## Acknowledgments

 The development of ASPECT has been funded through a variety of grants to the authors.